galahad-creative/idle-mmo-wiki/en/community-and-competition/guilds.md

 ### Raids

-Guild members can engage in raids to gain experience and rewards, collaborative events that can be organized by the guild leader.
-Raids are prearranged by high ranking members, allowing guild members to join a lobby before the raid commences.
-Once the scheduled timer reaches 0, the raid begins automatically.
+Guild members can participate in raids to earn experience and rewards.
+These collaborative events are organized by the guild leader.
+High-ranking members prearrange raids, allowing guild members to join a lobby before the raid starts.
+When the scheduled timer reaches zero, the raid begins automatically.

-The guild's experience gain hinges on the number of participants in the raid.
-More participants yields more experience points for the guild.
+The guild's experience gain depends on the number of participants in the raid.
+More participants result in more experience points for the guild.

 Individual participants earn experience by successfully completing guild raids, receiving both [Combat Experience](/wiki/character/skills) and [Guild Mastery Experience](/wiki/character/skills).

-Raids are designed to scale in time, with higher-tier raids requiring more time to finish but offering greater rewards in terms of experience per participant and experience gained per second.
-Thus, while they demand more time, they yield richer rewards for both the guild and its members.
+Raids are designed to scale in time, with higher-tier raids taking longer to complete but offering greater rewards.
+These rewards include more experience per participant and more experience gained per second.
+So, while higher-tier raids demand more time, they provide richer rewards for both the guild and its members.

-Participants forfeit rewards if they leave a raid prematurely, resulting in reduced rewards for the guild as well.
+Participants forfeit rewards if they leave a raid before it is complete, resulting in reduced rewards for the guild as well.

 ------

 ### Challenges

-Challenges serve as efficient avenues for the guild to accumulate experience swiftly.
-Members holding specific ranks within the guild have the authority to generate challenges, each lasting for a duration of 24 hours.
+Challenges are efficient ways for the guild to quickly accumulate experience.
+Members with specific ranks within the guild have the authority to create challenges, each lasting for 24 hours.

-These challenges foster collaboration within the guild, encouraging members to work collectively towards shared objectives, such as acquiring a specified quantity of items and subsequently contributing them to the challenge.
+These challenges promote collaboration within the guild, encouraging members to work together towards shared goals.
+Objectives may include tasks like acquiring a specific quantity of items and contributing them to the challenge.

-Upon successful completion, the guild earns experience points.
-Notably, participants are rewarded with an additional 2 experience points for every item contributed towards the challenge, irrespective of whether the challenge is completed or not.
+Upon successful completion of a challenge, the guild earns experience points.
+Additionally, participants receive 2 experience points for every item they contribute towards the challenge, regardless of whether the challenge is fully completed.

-As the guild levels up, more challenges can be completed per 24 hours.
-If a challenge is deemed to be too difficult, higher ranking members of the guild can refresh a specific task for 4 marks.
+As the guild levels up, more challenges can be completed within 24 hours.
+If a challenge is too difficult, higher-ranking members can refresh a specific task for 4 marks.

 #### Maximum Challenges